playcanvas/developer.playcanvas.com/content/en/user-manual/designer/scene-settings.md

 ### Skybox

-The Skybox is a [cubemap] asset that is rendered behind your 3D scene.
+The Skybox is a [cubemap][1] asset that is rendered behind your 3D scene.
 This lets your use a set of 6 2D images to display the distant world beyond the 3D models in your scene.

 To add a skybox, create a cubemap asset and then select it using the asset picker.